top of page

 • 4 min read

 “Grade” refers to the overall quality and durability of a vinyl plank product.
-It’s usually determined by:
+It’s usually determined by several factors:

 • Wear layer thickness (how much protection the surface has)